Solo Exhibitions

 April 30, 2022 – April 30, 2023

-We started slicing small discs from the cedar trunks—“cookies”—and experimenting with how to connect them.
-The natural rose and purple hues inside each disc were mesmerizing.
-Inspired by those early tests and the memory of textiles, we decided to weave them into a structure.
+Slicing small discs from the cedar trunks—“cookies”—we experimented with methods for connecting them.
+Mesmerized by each disc’s natural rose and purple hues and inspired byour grandmother’s textiles, we decided to weave the wood into a structure.
 At first, we tried wire.
 Then, during a trip to Home Depot, we thought about how we needed a simple, fast, and accessible way to attach the cedar cookies—and zip ties popped into our minds.
 They were flexible, textured, and unexpectedly beautiful.

-Over the course of a year and a half, we worked side by side with our parents to create a 40-foot cedar passageway.
-The walls—constructed entirely from zip-tied cedar cookies—formed both the exterior and interior surface.
-The whole family was involved: William cut the discs, our mom sanded them, and our dad drilled every hole.
-The finished work, titled Right Here.
-Right Now., featured eight-foot cedar walls and an asymmetrical peaked roof, installed along a garden path at LongHouse Reserve.
-The discs filtered light and shadow throughout the day, creating an immersive, ever-changing sensory experience.
+Over the course of a year and a half, working side by side with our parents, we created a 40-foot cedar passageway.
+The walls are constructed entirely from zip-tied cedar cookies.
+William cut the discs, our mom sanded them, and our dad drilled every hole.
+The finished work, Right Here.
+Right Now, is installed along a garden path at LongHouse Reserve.
+The discs filter light and dark throughout the day, creating an immersive, ever-changing sensory experience on both sides of the structure’s eight-foot walls.
+The peaked roof casts ever-changing shadows.